BerenMillidge/DynamicalPredictiveCoding/README.md

 # DynamicalPredictiveCoding
-Experiments with dynamical predictive coding -- i.e. no fixed predictions, continual weight updates etc. Hopefully moving towards the capstone
+Experiments with dynamical predictive coding -- i.e. no fixed predictions, continual weight updates etc. Hoping to make this system much more biologically plausible.